lobrylab/PitViper/README.md

 ## PitViper CLI

-PitViper CLI is a command-line tool for running the PitViper pipeline.
+Although its main intent is to use the GUI, PitViper CLI is a command-line tool for running the PitViper pipeline.
+The CLI can be particularly useful to resume a stopped execution of the snakemake pipeline.

 ### Usage